scopethis/scopethis.github.io/src/templates/posts/vue-is-easy-for-newbies.md

     ...
 }
 ```
 You can find an example like this on the VueJs website.
 However I think it's worth noting, as when you open a component file, it's relatively easy to get your bearings quickly.
 This makes it great for new devs who have never used Vue before.
-I should also add that this does complicate things, the more functionality you add.
+It goes without saying that the more functionality you add, the more complex things get.

 Your code placement options might seem a little restrictive to start with, but this restraint really allows you to think about your component instead of the framework.